kelvinlim/lnpireceiver/README.md

 # to run the container on port 5001
 # this makes it available at http://localhost:5001/posts
 sudo docker run -p 5001:5001 lnpireceiver

+# there is a file x0-29.conf which is an apache config file
+# which sets up reverseproxy
 ```

 ## to initialize a virtual environment